 According to the four types of symptoms listed in the DSM-5

 - Avoiding specific locations, sights, situations, and sounds that serve as reminders of the event

 - Anxiety, depression, numbness, or guilt

 - Intrusive thoughts, nightmares or flashbacks

 - Anger, irritability, and hypervigilance

 - Loss of interest in activities that were once considered enjoyable

 - Difficulty remembering details of the distressing event

 - Change in habits or behavior since the trauma

-If you or someone you know matches the trauma symptoms listed above, I would love to help and invite you to contact me today to schedule an appointment.
+If you or someone you know matches the trauma symptoms listed above, the therapists at Grounded Psychology would love to help, and invite you to contact me today to schedule an appointment.